-And the nations will no longer stream to him.
+The nations will no longer flow to him.

 From the fierce anger of the Lord.

-And you are not afraid at the report that will be heard in the land—
+And so that you are not afraid at the rumor that will be heard in the land—

-And after that another report in another year,
+And after that another rumor in another year,

-When I will punish the idols of Babylon;
+When I will judge and punish the idols of Babylon;

 And all her slain will fall in her midst.